f-biondi/nth-boy/README.md

 ## Try it

-Try the [WASM port](https://f-biondi.github.io/nth-boy/) of the emulator directly from your browser
+Try the <a href="https://f-biondi.github.io/nth-boy/" target="_blank">WASM port</a> of the emulator directly from your browser